 Pass it On Boys Adult Facilitator

 David is an impassioned educator of kids, youth, and adults and has worked in the Human Services Field for over 20 years.
 He has a Masters in Applied Behavioural Science – Human Systems from the Leadership Institute of Seattle (2002) and an economics degree from McGill University (1988).
-He has a broad range of experience.
-He has worked in daycare in Sweden and, back in Canada, in special education, counselling, business, coaching business and nonprofit individuals, human resources management, and organizational consulting within private business.
-He has also furthered his education with studies related to counselling and coaching.
+He has a broad range of experience: from daycare, special education, and counselling to business, coaching business and nonprofit individuals, human resources management, and organizational consulting for private businesses.
+He has also furthered his education in counselling and coaching.

 Pass-It-On Girls Adult Facilitator and Facilitator, the Respect Project

 After being at home with three babes in a row, Kate felt re-inspired to work with youth again when she discovered the Pass It On project.
 She really feels pulled to work and connect with youth, especially young women, communicating and facilitating all the inspiring ideas they have.